 Commercial shipping is important to the Charleston economy.
-The Port of Charleston was the 8th-busiest seaport in the United States in 2017, with nearly 2.2 million cargo containers moving through its terminals.
-The Port of Charleston is owned and operated by the South Carolina States Ports Authority.
+The Port of Charleston was the 9th-busiest seaport in the United States in 2020, accounting for 4 percent of the nation's containerized cargo volume.
+The Port of Charleston is owned and operated by the South Carolina State Ports Authority.
 Two terminals, Columbus Street and Union Pier, are located on the peninsula and subject to future flood risk.